mauricioaniche/mauricioaniche.github.io/_blog/2026-04-14-ai-agents-in-oss-msr-mining-challenge-2026.md

 I made random checks to ensure references were pointing to correct papers.
 Nevertheless, this text may contain errors or factually incorrect information.

+## TL;DR

+* AI coding agents are already a large OSS phenomenon: the AIDev dataset captures 932,791 agent-authored pull requests across 116,211 repositories and 72,189 developers, so these findings reflect real-world usage at scale.
+* Agent-authored PRs are usually more rejection-prone than human PRs, but the gap depends much more on task type, PR size, repository norms, and the specific agent than on "AI authorship" alone.
+* Documentation, chores, and small bug fixes are the safest entry points for agents, while features, refactoring, performance work, and large maintenance changes remain much harder to land successfully.
+* Code quality is the biggest long-term concern: even merged agentic PRs often carry code smells, redundancy, complexity growth, and maintainability problems that reviewers do not always catch.
+* Testing is getting better but remains uneven.
+Many agentic PRs now include tests and can reach decent coverage, yet zero-coverage PRs are still common and validation evidence is often weaker than it should be.
+* Security outcomes are mixed rather than uniformly worse: agents can introduce serious flaws such as hard-coded secrets or command injection, but on narrow, well-scoped fixes they can sometimes match or outperform humans.
+* Human review is still doing the real integration work.
+Maintainers often need to constrain scope, fix build or test issues, and align changes with project expectations, especially when agentic PRs are under-explained.
+* Agents are not interchangeable.
+Codex, Claude Code, Cursor, Devin, and Copilot show distinct edit patterns, communication styles, and task-specific strengths, which means teams should choose agents based on the job rather than assume a generic "AI agent" profile.
+* PR communication matters more than many teams expect: weak descriptions, silent PRs, and message-code inconsistency reduce merge probability and slow review substantially.
+* Merge rate is not enough as a success metric.
+To understand whether agentic development is actually working, teams and researchers need to track reversions, downstream references, post-merge fixes, and the human cleanup burden after integration.

 ## Dataset Context

 The MSR 2026 Mining Challenge is grounded in the AIDev dataset, which captures 932,791 agent-authored pull requests across 116,211 repositories and 72,189 developers.
 The dataset spans five widely studied coding agents: OpenAI Codex, Devin, GitHub Copilot, Cursor, and Claude Code [63].